vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 As you can see, logic here is more or less similar to what we did with AWS and Boto3 earlier.

-> Note that you should always use versioning and resource-locking of your Terraform `state`.
+> Note that you should always use versioning and resource-locking of your Terraform `state`!

 ## Security measures